tytso/xfstests-bld/Documentation/kvm-xfstests.md

 Please run "kvm-xfstests help" to get a quick summary of the available command-line syntax.
-Not all of the available command-line options are documented; some of the more specialized optiosn will require that you Read The Fine Source --- in particular, in the auxliary script file found in kvm-xfstests/util/parse_cli.
+Not all of the available command-line options are documented; some of the more specialized options will require that you Read The Fine Source --- in particular, in the auxiliary script file found in kvm-xfstests/util/parse_cli.

 ### Running file system tests